mikel00per/book-ddd-in-php/chapters/01 Getting Started.md

 An SCS should make its features usable to end-users by its own UI.
 Therefore the SCS should have no shared UI with other SCSs.
 SCSs might still have links to each other.
 However, asynchronous integration means that the SCS should still work even if the UI of another SCS is not available.
 To avoid tight coupling an SCS should share no business code with other SCSs.
 It might be fine to create a pull-request for an SCS or use common libraries, example: database drivers or oAuth clients.

-### Note
+> ### Note

-**`Exercise`** Discuss the pros and cons of such distributed architectures with your workmates.
+> **`Exercise`**: Discuss the pros and cons of such distributed architectures with your workmates.
 Think about using different languages, deployment processes, infrastructure responsibilities, and so on.

 Wrap-Up